Join Us!

 Let's pull those invaders and create something beautiful!

-Make a bouquet of noxious & nuisance weeds and deliver entries to our booth at the Big Sky Farmers Market (in front of Choppers) between 5:30 - 7pm.
+Make a bouquet of noxious & nuisance weeds and deliver entries to our booth at the Big Sky Farmers Market between 5:30 - 7pm.

 Judging begins at 7 pm,